sidiquegithub/HOSPITALITY-PROJECT/README.md

 ## ANALYSIS
 ### Analysis On Revenue
-Explore the code at the following link for analyzing total revenue, encompassing both generated and realized figures across cities, properties, and room categories.
+Explore the code at the following links for analyzing total revenue, encompassing both generated and realized figures across cities, properties, and room categories.

 The following assessment provides both monthly breakdowns and an overall summary for the three-month period from May to July.
 - [Revenue Month.ipynb](https://github.com/sidiquegithub/HOSPITALITY-PROJECT/blob/main/CODE/INITIAL%20ANALYSIS.ipynb)